-In the late 1960s, Sharpton became active in the civil rights movement, joining the Southern Christian Leadership Conference.
+Sharpton attended public schools in Queens and Brooklyn.
+In the late 1960s, he became active in the civil rights movement, joining the Southern Christian Leadership Conference.
 The SCLC had a program called Operation Breadbasket, which sought to encourage diversity in the workplace by applying social and economic pressure on businesses.
-In 1969, Sharpton became the youth director for the program and participated in protests against the A&P supermarket chain in the early 1970s.
+In 1969, Sharpton, then a high school student, became the youth director for the program.
+He later participated in protests against the A&P supermarket chain in the early 1970s.

-During the 1980s, Sharpton got involved in many high-profile cases in the New York City area that affected the African American community and led several protests against what he believed were injustices and incidents of racial discrimination.
-He helped keep media scrutiny on the racially based murder of a black teenager named Michael Griffith in 1986.
+During the 1980s, Sharpton got involved in many high-profile cases in the New York City area that affected the African-American community and led several protests against what he believed were injustices and incidents of racial discrimination.
+He helped keep media scrutiny on the racially-based murder of a black teenager named Michael Griffith in 1986.

 The following year, Sharpton became embroiled in the Tawana Brawley case—a case that would haunt him for years.
-Brawley, an African American teenager, claimed that she was raped by a group of white men—some of whom were allegedly police officers.
+Brawley, an African-American teenager, claimed that she was raped by a group of white men—some of whom were allegedly police officers.
 The case was later dismissed by a grand jury, which reportedly concluded that the teenager had made up the story.
 But this came after months of media frenzy around the case, largely encouraged by Sharpton.
 He was even sued by the district attorney working the case for making slanderous remarks.
 Sharpton was found guilty and fined for his comments.

 His reputation damaged, Sharpton faced more charges in 1990.
 He was tried and acquitted of stealing from the NYM.
 No matter what problems he encountered, he remained dedicated to his activism, arranging protests and giving press conferences.
 During one such protest in Brooklyn's Bensonhurst neighborhood in 1991, a man stabbed Sharpton in the chest.
 Rushed to the hospital, he had surgery to repair the damage and made a full recovery.